 Understanding The Basics of Transcription Jobs

-Transcription is the process of accurately capturing the words that are spoken in audio and video files and converting them into digital text formats.
+Transcription is the process of accurately capturing the spoken words in audio and video files and converting them into digital text formats.

 Clients send the recordings they want to be transcribed to a transcriptionist or a transcription service provider, such as Ditto Transcripts.